dmbarbour/glas/docs/GlasConfigLang.md

 ## System and Environment Variables

 I propose to reserve `sys.*` for ad-hoc system provided configuration variables, analogous to applications.
-For example, we might define `sys.env.*` based on the OS environment, and perhaps `sys.os = "Linux"` and `sys.arch = "x86"` and `sys.cli.ver = "1.2.3"` and similar.
+For example, we might define `sys.env.*` based on the OS environment, and perhaps `sys.os = "Linux"` and `sys.arch = "x86"` and a collection of named runtime features.

 This allows for adaptive configurations, and simultaneously supports precise namespace-based control over dependencies.
 On one hand, a global module might be defined with reference to `sys.os`.
 On the other, we could translate this to `target.sys.os` to support cross compilation.